City of Lancaster: Elections

-The leader of the council since May 2021 has been Caroline Jackson of the Green Party, leading a coalition administration.
-Elections for all council seats are held every four years.
-The last election was in 2019 and the next election is scheduled for 2023.
+The district contains 10 of the 82 electoral divisions for elections to Lancashire County Council: Heysham, Lancaster Central, Lancaster East, Lancaster Rural East, Lancaster Rural North, Lancaster South East, Morecambe Central, Morecambe North, Morecambe South, and Skerton.
+Elections are held every four years.
+In the 2025 county council elections, Reform UK won control of the county and seven of the district's seats, the other three being won by the Green Party of England and Wales.

 Premises

 The council has two main meeting places, both inherited from predecessor authorities: Lancaster Town Hall and Morecambe Town Hall.
 Full council meetings are held in the larger council chamber of Morecambe Town Hall, but Lancaster Town Hall is also used for committee meetings and houses administrative functions.

 Demography

 At the 2011 UK census, the City of Lancaster had a total population of 138,375.
 Of the 57,822 households in the city, 33.5% were married couples living together, 31.9% were one-person households, 7.8% were co-habiting couples and 10.0% were lone parents.
 These figures were similar to the national averages.

 The population density was 233 /km2 and for every 100 females, there were 91.8 males.
 Of those aged 16–74 in Lancaster, 26.7% had no academic qualifications, lower than 28.9% in all of England.
 The city of Lancaster had a higher proportion of white people than England.